 Benadryl is the brand name for various antihistamines.
-Antihistamines are a class of drug used to combat the effects of allergic reactions, such as hives, sneezing, nasal congestion, or swelling.
-The class of drugs are referred to as antihistamines because they counteract the activity of histamine receptors within the body.
+Antihistamines are a class of drugs used to combat the effects of allergic reactions, such as hives, sneezing, nasal congestion, or swelling.
+The class of drugs is referred to as antihistamines because they counteract the activity of histamine receptors within the body.

 Histamines are chemicals your body produces as a defense mechanism against allergens, things that could possibly harm you.
 The function of histamines is to kickstart a process that will remove the allergens from your body.
 This is done through various bodily functions such as creating tears, sneezing, or itching.
 What people refer to as allergies are often the overreaction of the body to compounds typically seen as harmless, like pet dander or pollen.
 Antihistamines are typically used to combat allergies by interrupting the reception of histamines in the body.

 Antihistamines attempt to block, or reduce, the reception of histamines, which in turn helps decrease the severity of allergy symptoms.
 Allergy medicines can substantially reduce the manifestation of symptoms like watery eyes, running nose, rashes and swelling due to hay fever, dust, food allergies, and pet dander.
 However, there are limitations to what antihistamines can accomplish and they often can’t prevent every symptom you are suffering from.